View C. Qualey's Obituary on TribLive.com and share memories

 |

+Dr. C. Thomas Qualey, of Greensburg, passed away Friday, March 29, 2019.
+He was born Nov.
+9, 1945, in Braddock, a son of Marion Qualey and the late Charles Edward Qualey.
+From a young age, Tom was considered an exceptional athlete, becoming one of the youngest baseball pitchers recruited for the Little Pirates youth baseball team.
+One of the highlights of his athletic career was being a member of the undefeated Braddock High School Tigers football team, which earned him induction into the WPIAL Hall of Fame.
+He received a football scholarship to the University of Pittsburgh, where he earned a doctorate degree in medical dentistry.
+Shortly afterward, Tom enlisted in the Navy, where he served as a dental officer on the USS Enterprise in the Gulf of Tonkin, Vietnam.
+After separation from the Navy, Tom continued his education at the University of Pittsburgh, where he earned a specialty degree in periodontics.
+He will not only be remembered for his 47 years of dedication to his dental practice and the community, but also his lifelong devotion to his faith and the Catholic Church.
+Tom will be missed by his loving wife of 30 years, Diane (Yakubisin) Qualey; his children, Chuck Qualey (Anna), Doug Qualey (Kimberly), and Maggie Qualey (Ryan Tubbs); five grandchildren, Kaitlyn and Lauren Qualey, Zach Doiron, Sydney Qualey and Luke Stalus; a sister, Donna Lockner (Tom); and several nieces, nephews and friends.
+In addition to his father, Tom was preceded in death by his first wife, Christine (Surniak) Qualey.

 Family and friends will be received from 4 to 8 p.m.
 Wednesday, April 3, in the KEPPLE-GRAFT FUNERAL HOME INC., 524 N. Main St., Greensburg.
-His Funeral Mass will be celebrated at 11 a.m.
+His funeral Mass will be celebrated at 11 a.m.
 Thursday, April 4, in Our Lady of Grace Catholic Church, Greensburg.
-Everyone please go directly to the church.
+(Everyone please go directly to the church).
+Interment with military honors will take place in Greensburg Catholic Cemetery.

-A complete obituary will appear in the Tuesday edition of the Tribune-Review.
+In lieu of flowers, memorials may be made to a , or share a random act of kindness in honor of Tom.
 For additional information or to share a message of sympathy, please visit www.kepplegraft.com.